 8. The city of Kutaisi

 The city of Kutaisi is not amongst the prettiest cities of Georgia.
 However, it is an interesting base point to explore the region of Imereti.
 From Kutaisi there is only a short ride to the beautifully located Motsameta and Gelati Monasteries; the city is only a few kilometres away from the spectacular Okatse and Martvili canyons; and the natural wonder only recently discovered, the Prometheus caves.
+Read more about what to visit in Kutaisi.

 9. The Alaverdi Wine Monastery (Telavi)